 Monday March 25, and the tenth day of Muharram will mark the conclusion of the days of recalling and remembering the event.
-The concluding het in this remembrance will be, as as happened since long, the moving of procession of mourners, young and old, from the Walled City to a place next to the Central Model School outside the Bhatee Darwaaza, known as the Karbala Gamey Shah.
+The concluding act in this remembrance will be, as it has happened since long, the moving of a procession of mourners, young and old, from the Walled City to a place next to the Central Model School outside the Bhatee Darwaaza, known as the Karbala Gamey Shah.